 Additionally, the interest rate of personal loans with licensed moneylenders is capped at 4% per month.
 This is applicable to both secured and unsecured loans.

 The downside?
-Personal loans have a short tenure of up to 12 months.
+Personal loans in Singapore have a short tenure of up to 12 months.
 However, there are licensed lenders who can create a flexible repayment schedule for their clients.

 But is it safe to borrow from money lenders in Singapore?